snesne28/Info-Bot/README.md

-# ChatBot for College Website - RAG Based AI Assistant
+# Info Bot - RAG Based AI Assistant for the College Website

 Welcome to this official repository, This is designed to help users navigate and understand the resources, rules, and offerings of a college website.
 Whether you're a prospective student or a current one, this chatbot ensures that you get the right answers — fast and accurately.